ten24group/fw24/www/docs/Constructs/Bucket.md

----
-sidebar_position: 2
----

-# Getting Started
+# BucketConstruct

+## Introduction

-Welcome to the `BucketConstruct` guide! `BucketConstruct` is a powerful tool from the FW24 that simplifies the process of setting up and managing AWS S3 buckets in your application.
+`BucketConstruct` is a robust construct from the FW24 toolkit, designed to simplify the process of integrating AWS S3 buckets into your application.

+With `BucketConstruct`, you can effortlessly define multiple S3 buckets, manage their permissions (public/private), and associate a bucket with a local directory.
+This association ensures automatic synchronization of all changes from the local directory to the bucket, providing a seamless data management experience.

+One of the standout features of `BucketConstruct` is its ability to add functions that respond to bucket events.
+This allows you to automate actions based on changes in your S3 buckets, enhancing the reactivity and dynamism of your application.

+Whether you're dealing with user uploads, logs, or other types of data, `BucketConstruct` simplifies the task of managing S3 buckets in AWS.
+It's an invaluable tool that not only streamlines data storage but also boosts the overall efficiency and responsiveness of your application.

+## Getting Started

 This guide will walk you through the process of importing, configuring, and using `BucketConstruct` in your project.

-## Step 1: Importing
+### Step 1: Importing

 First things first, let's bring `BucketConstruct` into your project.
 You can do this by importing it from the FW24 package as shown below: